Boone Kirkman

 Daniel Victor "Boone" Kirkman (born February 6, 1945) is an American former professional heavyweight boxer.
 He was a Contender throughout his career and scored notable victories over Heavyweight World Champion Jimmy Ellis, as well as Top Contenders and Heavyweight Title Challengers Eddie Machen, Doug Jones, José Roman and Ron Stander.
-He would also have fights against all time greats such as Two-Time Heavyweight Champion George Foreman, World Heavyweight Champion Ken Norton, and Top Contender and Undisputed World Heavyweight Title Challenger Ron Lyle, who was known for his brutal knockout power.
-He compiled a record of 36-6 with 26 knockouts.
+He also had fights against all-time greats such as Two-Time Heavyweight Champion George Foreman, World Heavyweight Champion Ken Norton, and World Heavyweight Title Challenger Ron Lyle, who was known for his brutal knockout power.
+He compiled a record of 36–6 with 26 knockouts.

 Kirkman spent his entire career based in Seattle, Washington.

 Early life

 Kirkman was born in Vallejo, California in 1945 to Oehm and Margarite Kirkman.
 His father, a naval officer, was stationed there at the time.
 When his father was discharged from the Navy, the family moved back to Renton, Washington, where Kirkman's grandfather initially settled.

 From a young age, Kirkman's favorite activities were hunting, fishing, and hiking throughout the state of Washington with his father.
 He frequently stopped to view plant and animal life, earning him his lifelong nickname of "Boone".
 Growing up in Renton, a working-class community, Kirkman joined a group of 20 teenagers called the "Buds" that regularly drank alcohol and smoked.
 Considering the rampant street crime in the area, this was only of moderate concern to Kirkman's father.
 During this time, Kirkman became interested in boxing during regular sparring sessions with his older brother Steve.

 Noting Kirkman's lack of interest in reading, a school friend recommended Rocky Graziano's autobiography Somebody Up There Likes Me, which was adapted into a film starring Paul Newman a year later.
 Kirkman's fondness of both the book and the film catalyzed him to pursue boxing at a serious level.

 Kirkman's first training sessions at age 14 involved traveling to a south Seattle gymnasium to work out from his school in Renton.
 The venue was suggested to him by former professional Joey Velez.
 Kirkman took a year-long hiatus from boxing due to injury, but returned to the gym and won several local Golden Gloves events afterward, slowly building a reputation.

 His popularity exploded in March 1965 when he won the AAU Heavyweight Boxing national title in Toledo, Ohio.
 Following the event, he was signed by Seattle-area fight manager Jack Hurley.
 Kirkman assumed co-ownership of his family's pub; The Melrose Tavern, shortly after his signing.
 Between bar tending shifts, Kirkman incorporated training, and spent most nights punching a speed bag, entertaining spectators.